They look a lot alike, and indeed urethane is a type of rubber. Here’s how to pick between the two materials for your dumbbells.

-Recycled rubber always has an odor for a while until it has a chance to off-gas out in a large ventilated room.
+Recycled rubber always has an odor for a while until it has a chance to off-gas in a large ventilated room.
 However, I’ve heard that it isn’t so much that it’s recycled rubber (from tires, I guess?) as it is an inferior formulation.
-The Chinese apparently will sometimes dump used oil into the rubber formulation, and that’s what you’re smelling.
+The Chinese apparently will sometimes dump used oil into the rubber formulation, and that’s what you’re smelling?
 It’s probably not good for you to breathe in, but I wouldn’t be concerned about it as far as health issues.
-The vegetable oil on that deli salad is hurting you a lot more.
-Just let the rubber air out if you’ve got the patience.
+There are many things you should be more concerned about for health.
+Just let the rubber off-gas for a while if you’ve got the patience.

 Another difference is urethane is a denser material.
-It doesn’t give as much as rubber.
+It doesn’t have as much “give” as rubber.
 It holds together under shock loads, so you’re not losing anything in terms of durability from being dropped.
 The hardness factor helps lend urethane to custom engraving (below).

 Both rubber and urethane surfaces can vary from model to model.
 Some models of urethane or good rubber have a matte/textured surface that stays looking new for a lot longer than their smooth counterpart.
-Smooth rubber or urethane surfaces still look fine but can show scuff marks in the right light.
+Smooth rubber or urethane surfaces that reflect light more will look great if they’re in perfect condition but can show scuff marks in the right light.

 Good urethane coatings are very thick.
 It’s more of an encasing than just the paint-like coating that rubber has.
 You can see this in the cross sections of sliced-open dumbbells that some manufacturers display to prove the point.